Unity-Technologies/com.unity.multiplayer.docs/docs/api/Unity.Netcode.NetworkBehaviourReference.md

 <div class="markdown level0 summary">

 A helper struct for serializing NetworkBehaviours over the network.
-Can be used in RPCs and NetworkVariable\&lt;T&gt;.
+Can be used in RPCs and NetworkVariable\<T\>.
 Note: network ids get recycled by the NetworkManager after a while.
 So a reference pointing to

 </div>